Tgavia1/Tgavia1/HELLO_README.md

 - 👋 Hi, I’m Tomer Gavia
 - 👀 I’m interested in Music, Sports, Travels And Food
 - 🌱 I’m currently learning Data analyst & BI
+- ✍️ Looking for my first job at that profession
--
+-     Good luck everyone

 <!---
 Tgavia1/Tgavia1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.